libxsmm/libxsmm/documentation/libxsmm_prof.md

           -knob collection-detail=stack-sampling -- ./myapplication
 ```

-In case of an MPI-parallelized application, it might be useful to only collect results from a "representative" rank, and to also avoid running the event collector in every rank of the application.
+In case of an MPI-parallelized application, it can be useful to only collect results from a "representative" rank, and to also avoid running the event collector in every rank of the application.
 With Intel&#160;MPI both of which can be achieved by:

 ```bash
 mpirun [...] -gtool 'amplxe-cl -r result-directory \